 Even if your marketing goals for your social test are different than previous campaigns, it's still a good idea to refer to them for context.
 For instance, you may be testing for conversions rather than retargeting, but having an idea of what audiences prefer helps you structure your campaign.

-4. Check on your test periodically.
+4. Monitor your test periodically.

 When the test concludes, you'll have the knowledge from previous checks to round out your perception of the completed report.
 Along with your intended goal, identify supporting metrics to understand how they work together.